amankumarjha/DockerAngularSample/readme.txt

 #To list all images
 docker images

+#Replace dockerangularsample & DockerAngularSample with your project name as required.

 #To build image first remove all files and folders except 3 files; Dockerfile, readme.txt and .dockerignore and then run below command:
 docker build --progress=plain --tag dockerangularsample:0.22 --file Dockerfile .